akrennmair/stand-up-if-you-love-the-darts/README.md

 It's written in pure python but does use a walrus operator so at least Python 3.8 and up, also I think some of the type hinting uses a style that was only introduced in 3.10, so let's say that to be safe.

+On my machine this program runs in 2 hours 45 minutes.

 ## Graph of possible checkouts

 For fun here is a graph of how many combinations there are for each possible 3 dart checkout.